gdiaz384/py3TranslateLLM/README.md

 Not Planned:

 - OpenAI's GPT.
-Instead cnsider:
+Instead consider:
     - [DazedMTL](//github.com/dazedanon/DazedMTLTool) - Supports both v3.5 and v4.0 LLM models.
 - Sugoi Translator Premium/Papago/DeepL.
 - JSON.
 Does anyone want this?
 Open a feature request if so.
 Provide an `example.json`.